Share Live Scripts and Functions

-You can share live scripts and functions with others for teaching or demonstration purposes, or to provide readable, external documentation of your code.
-You can share the files with other MATLAB® users, or you can share static PDF, Microsoft® Word, HTML, and LaTeX versions of the files for viewing outside of MATLAB.
+You can share live scripts and live functions with others for teaching or demonstration purposes, or to provide readable, external documentation of your code.
+You can share the files as an interactive document with other MATLAB® users, or you can share static PDF, Microsoft® Word, HTML, and LaTeX versions of the files for viewing outside of MATLAB.

 This table shows the different ways to share live scripts and functions.